chili-chips-ba/openCologne/8.StressTest/README.md

 Furthermore, combining the two independent L2T4 blocks with one more LUT2, we get an 8-input LUT tree, for a total number of 12+12+4=28 configuration bits bringing the possibility of implementing 4096<sup>2</sup> logic functions.
-It's no good for real, 8-input independent variable logic functions, considering the cons of **L2T4 variable splitting**, which amplify in this case.
+It's no good for real, 8-input independent variable logic functions, considering the cons of not being able to realize non-decomposable functions, which amplify in this case.

 This feature is still experimental, as the synthesis and PnR tools are not yet suited to accomodate this primitive, as discussed [here](https://github.com/chili-chips-ba/openCologne/issues/28).
 ### Routing Network Architecture